Tailored Management Training

-Our Management Training Programmes can be tailored as in-house programmes to address specific issues within your own company.
+Our management training programs can be tailored as in-house programs to address specific issues within your company.

-We figure that most people who end up managing other people never really set off to do that in the first place.
+We figure that most people who end up managing others hadn't planned to do so and can benefit from management training.

 Or rather, wrong sometimes.